CraCaNN/AR2M/README.md

 To play without creating ghost notes you need to put your finger right on the middle of the position ribbon as lying it accross a section will result in ghost notes

-This project is designed around [Pimoronis Tiny 2040](https://shop.pimoroni.com/products/tiny-2040?variant=39560012300371) since they're well priced and have USB-C unlike the official Picos
+This project is designed around [Pimoronis Tiny 2040](https://shop.pimoroni.com/products/tiny-2040?variant=39560012300371) since they're well priced, very compact and have USB-C unlike the official Picos

 # Uploading to the Pico

 1. From the [releases](https://github.com/CraCaNN/AR2M/releases) on the Latest release page (or pre-release if you want to try early but possibly unstable features) download the file called `AR2M.U2F`
-2. Whilst holding the BOOT button on the controller plug the device into your computer, or whilst the controller is still on, hold the BOOT buttin then press RESET
+2. Whilst holding the BOOT button on the controller plug the device into your computer, or whilst the controller is still on, hold the BOOT button then press RESET
 3. On Windows File Explorer should automatically pop up a Window with the device `RPI-RP2`.
 On MacOS it should appear in the smae name in File Explorer
 4. Drag the `AR2M.U2F` file into the `RPI-RP2`.
 The controller should then reboot and the new firmware should now be used by the controller.